cubic-chariot/gtnh/garden-of-grind.md

 GTNH: Garden of Grind
 =====================

-This document outlines a theoretical playthrough of the modpack [GregTech: New Horizons](https://github.com/GTNewHorizons/GT-New-Horizons-Modpack), in a skyblock-like setting.
+This document outlines a playthrough of the modpack [GregTech: New Horizons](https://github.com/GTNewHorizons/GT-New-Horizons-Modpack), in a skyblock-like setting.
 We start from absolutely nothing,